tse-eche/telegraf-buildpack/README.md

 ## Grafana
 The `Grafana_Dashboard.json` inherits and Dashboard-Template for Grafana in Json-Fromat which can be used to start an Dashboard in Grafana.

+## Prometheus Remote Write

+Prometheus RemoteWrite functionality is disabled by default.
+Currently Prometheus RemoteWrite functionality is only supported without credentials.